Restored: A Guided Pathway Toward Healing and Renewal

 • Understand that restoration unfolds over time and requires patience

-This program centers the needs of the individual who caused the rupture, recognizing that meaningful restoration must first take root in the heart, character, and spiritual life.
+This pathway primarily focuses on the individual who has caused the rupture, recognizing that meaningful restoration must first take root within the heart, character, and spiritual life.

-This May Not Be The Right Fit If…
+When This Pathway May Not Be the Right Fit

 • You are seeking immediate reconciliation without first engaging personal formation